Automate Your AI Consulting Audit: How Document Analysis Becomes the Engagement You Can't Scale

 Why do AI consulting engagements take so long?

 Discovery.
 The document collection and analysis phase consumes 50 to 60% of total engagement time.
 Most consultants don't realize this because the work feels distributed, a few hours here reading an SOP, a few hours there cross-referencing an interview.
 But when you add it up, the pre-diagnosis work dominates the timeline.
-[EDITOR NOTE: "Research shows 95% of corporate AI projects fail to create measurable value" -- source required before publishing.
-Commonly attributed to McKinsey, BCG, and MIT Sloan but needs specific citation.
-Verify and add attribution, or remove.]
 The engagement doesn't take too long because the diagnosis is slow.
 It takes too long because the groundwork isn't systematized.

 The constraint isn't your calendar.
-It's the system you're running audits through.
+It's the system your firm is running audits through.
 Fix the extraction layer and the calendar takes care of itself.
-When you're no longer the only person who can read a document and pull out the finding, you stop being the bottleneck and start being the strategist your clients think they're hiring.
+When you're no longer the only person at your firm who can read a document and pull out the finding, you stop being the bottleneck and start being the strategist your clients think they're hiring.
+Your associates pick up the engagement on day one instead of week three.

 See how Audity's document analysis works in a live demo.